-MUS 2360 Class Voice (1)
+MUS 2360 Voice Methods (1)

-Prerequisite: Music, Music Education, or Theatre major
+Prerequisite: Music major, Music Education major, or Theatre major

 This course is a study of the basic principles of vocal production and the developing voice from young singers through adults.
 Students are acquainted with a variety of solo literature and work to develop acceptable tone production and diction skills.